 As part of the Forward-looking Infrastructure Development Program, the government has launched a food safety infrastructure plan to strengthen Taiwan's ability to ensure the safety of food products.
-Running from 2017 through 2021, the plan is intended to serve as an additional mechanism to the comprehensive five-point food safety policy already in place.
-Funded by a special budget of NT$2.9 billion (US$93.8 million), the plan will be implemented over three terms, with NT$300 million (US$9.7 million) earmarked for the first term (September 2017 to December 2018) and NT$500 million (US$16.2 million) for the second (2019 to 2020).
-The objectives are to strengthen border inspections, improve local government sampling and testing, and bolster the central government's R&D and food safety incident testing capabilities.
+Running from 2017 through 2025, the plan is intended to serve as an additional mechanism to the comprehensive five-point food safety policy already in place.
+Funded by a special budget of NT$5.1 billion (US$180.6 million), the plan will be implemented over four terms to strengthen border inspections, improve local government sampling and testing, and bolster the central government's R&D and food safety incident testing capabilities.

-■ Construct a modern national food and drug laboratory and training facility: This facility will help shorten the time required for detecting adulterated food products, and develop stronger analysis techniques for new and potentially risky substances.
-It can also serve as a base for strengthening food and drug regulations and training testing personnel.
+■ Construct a modern national food and drug laboratory and administration and training building: Shorten the time required for detecting adulterated food products, and develop stronger analysis techniques for testing new and potentially risky substances.
+Provide a base for strengthening food and drug regulations and training testing personnel.

-■ Raise the effectiveness of the border inspection rapid customs clearance system: This component seeks to make the border inspection rapid customs clearance system 10 times more effective, help port offices establish independent risk assessment mechanisms, improve automation of the document inspection system, and shorten customs clearance time for products.
+■ Raise the effectiveness of the border inspection rapid customs clearance system: Enhance the effectiveness of the border inspection and customs clearance system, help port offices establish independent risk assessment mechanisms, improve automation of the document inspection system, and shorten customs clearance time for products.

-■ Improve the food safety sampling and testing capabilities of local health bureaus: Local health bureaus will perform 85 percent of their own food safety testing, and all 22 local health bureaus in Taiwan will be certified by the Ministry of Health and Welfare as food testing agencies to guarantee testing quality.
+■ Improve food safety management testing efficiency and quality at local health bureaus: Raise the percentage of self-conducted testing at local health bureaus, and have all 22 local health bureaus in Taiwan certified by the Ministry of Health and Welfare as food testing agencies to guarantee testing quality.